-$^{7}$ That means that the gross birth and death rates have stabilised at low values which provide for small demographic growth.
+10 That means that the gross birth and death rates have stabilised at low values which provide for small demographic growth.

-In terms of education, 79% of individuals aged 13-17 in Montevideo are in secondary school, 4% are in primary school, 3.5% are in UTU schools and almost 0.5% are in higher education.
+In terms of education, 79% of individuals aged 13-17 in Montevideo are in secondary school, 4% are in primary school, 3.5% are in CETP schools and almost 0.5% are in higher education.
 Among secondary school students, 68% are in state schools and 32% in private schools.
 Some 13% do not attend an educational institution at all, which is more often the case for males (14.2%) than for women (11.4%).
 Finally, approximately 11% of adolescents said they neither studied nor worked when they took part in the survey (ECH, 2013).

-3.2 Data sources and characterization of violence and youth crime
+3.2.
+Data Sources and Characterization of Violence and Youth Crime

-Crime data for Uruguay basically come from two sources: reports filed before police, as recorded by the Interior Ministry, and prosecutions by the judiciary.
-There are no annual self-reported victimization surveys, although isolated studies were carried out in the years 1999, 2000, 2001, 2006 and 2011.9 Other available sources of information are the Public Health Ministry, with data referring to externally induced deaths (suicides, homicides and accidents), and the Fundapro Observatory, which uses media reports, crime victims' reports and specific data on indicators of victimization and insecurity put together by consultancy firms.
+Crime data for Uruguay basically come from two sources: reports records of crimes reported to the police, as recorded by the Ministerio del Interior, and prosecutions by the judiciary.
+There are no annual selfreported victimization surveys, although isolated studies were carried out in the years 1999, 2000, 2001, 2006 and 2011.12 Other available sources of information are the Ministerio de Salud Pública, with data referring to externally induced deaths (suicides, homicides and accidents), and the Fundapro Observatory,13 which uses media reports, crime victims' reports and specific data on indicators of victimization and insecurity put together by consultancy firms.
 In Uruguay, there is more than just a deficit in data volume and quality with relation to crime: the data available are not published periodically, systematically and in formats apt to be re-used.

-The evolution of reports filed before police shows an increase in completed crimes in recent years: in 2000-2013, the homicide rate per 100,000 went from 6.5 to 7.7; the rate of injury went from 275.4 to 272.5, the shoplifting rate went from 1836 to 2873, and the robbery rate went from 205 to 492.3.
+The evolution of reports filed before police shows an increase in completed crimes in recent years: in 2000-2013, the homicide rate per 100.000 went from 6.5 to 7.7; the rate of injury went from 275.4 to 272.5, the shoplifting rate went from 1836 to 2873, and the robbery rate went from 205 to 492.3.
 Further, in 2005-13, the rate of domestic violence grew from 205.8 to 769, and rapes from 7.1 to 8.5.
 Finally, in terms of crime distribution, in 2013 Montevideo had 81% of all the robbery incidents (with a rate of 1019) and 63% of all homicides (with a rate of 12.2) in the country.

 The results of a victimization survey that was carried out in Uruguay in 2011 show that 31% of respondents had been victims of some crime during the last year, with apparent differences between Montevideo (38%) and the rest of the country (22%).
+Further, the proportion of victims decreases with age.14 It goes from 36% in the youngest age group (under 29 years of age) to 23% among people aged 60 and older.
+Gender differences are smaller: 33% of women and 28% of men said they had been victims of a crime over the last year (Ministerio del Interior-Equipos Mori, 2011).
+Other studies based on court statistics indicated that young males were more vulnerable to violent victimization in Uruguay, except in the

-&lt;sup>8 Poverty measured using the income or indirect method.
-ECH data, 2013.

-&lt;sup>9 Some of these studies refer just to Montevideo and its metropolitan area.
-Micro-data are not generally available to the public.

-&lt;sup>10 For more details, visit http://seguridad.observatoriofundapro.com/.
+- 11 Poverty measured using the income or indirect method.
+ECH data, 2013. - 12 Some of these studies refer just to Montevideo and its metropolitan area.
+Micro-data are not generally available to the public. - 13 For more details, visit http://seguridad.observatoriofundapro.com/.